MatthewCReynolds/DS3010/README.md

 # DS3010
 DS3010 Group Project by Matthew Reynolds,  Charles Phelan, Krish Shah-Nathwani, and Jacob van Steyn.
-We trained a BERT model trained using political representative's tweets to predict the political alignment of celebrities based off of their tweets.
+We trained a BERT model  using political representative's tweets to predict the political alignment of celebrities based off of their tweets.

 We used distilBERT from Hugging Face as our model. https://huggingface.co/Jacobvs